Choose an authentication approach

 Prepare devices

-What each end-user device needs depends on the authentication approach you chose.In-app AWS sign-in
+What each end-user device needs depends on the authentication approach you chose.Bearer token

 No per-device preparation is required.
 In the Amazon Bedrock console, generate an API key.
 The key’s underlying IAM principal must be allowed thebedrock:CallWithBearerToken action; without it, requests return an authorization error even though the key was created.
-You will place the key in the managed configuration in the next section.
+You will place the key in the managed configuration; see Configure the app.

 Named profile